splunk/public-o11y-docs/gdi/get-data-in/application/python/configuration/python-otel-metrics.rst

 The Splunk Distribution of OpenTelemetry Python collects runtime and custom metrics.
 To learn about the different metric types, see :ref:`metric-types`.

-For custom metrics instrumentation and instrument types, see :ref:`custom-metrics-python`.
+For examples of custom metrics instrumentation and instrument types, see :ref:`custom-metrics-python`.

 .. _python-otel-runtime-metrics: